Skip to Main Content

 Primary use To track revenue and expense trends and determine if you had a net profit or loss during a certain period.
 To determine if you currently have more assets than debts without taking into account performance trends.

-What is included in an income statement?
+What is included in a small business income statement?

-All income statements should include similar items, whether for a small business or a large corporation.
+All business income statements should include similar items, whether for a small business or a large corporation.
 Each line item tracks data only during the predetermined reporting period.
 Here’s what is included in an income statement:

 • Revenue: The total money from sold products and/or services.